CodeMaxx/GSoC-Proposal-2016/GSoC_Proposal.md

 ##What I want to Achieve

 My aim through this project is to take the initial steps towards the implementation of Solvers Module for SymEngine.
-I basically want to set the ground so as to facilitate the porting of Sovers Module from SymPy.
+I basically want to set the ground so as to facilitate the porting of Solvers Module from SymPy.

 The most important solvers in SymPy are the Polynomial Solvers.
 Hence it would naturally be the first thing to implement in SymEngine.
 This would involve improving the Polynomial module by implementing Polynomial Manipulation algorithms such as those for

 - Division
 - GCD
 - Square Free Decomposition
-- Polynomial factorisation and
+- Polynomial factorisation
-- Galois field and arithmetics in them
+- Galois field and arithmetics in them and
 - other algorithms for finding roots of Polynomials.

 Polynomial Solvers do a lot of heavy lifting in Sympy.
 Hence it is necessary to port them to SymEngine.
-I would like to focus on solving Univariate Polynomials in Galois fields(finite fields).
+I would like to focus on implementing Division, GCD, LCM for Univariate Polynomials, factoring Univariate Polynomials in Galois fields(finite fields) and also on implementing root finding algorithms for polynomials upto degree 5( which can be used to find roots of many higher degree polynomials after they are factored ).

 Other thing required is a structure to represent solutions of Polynomials.
 For this I aim to implement some basic functionality to represent the solution of Polynomial.
 Sets is what would provide this functionality.